International Student Identity Card (ISIC)

-If you travel abroad, you should make sure that your health insurance covers the medical costs in case of illness in the respective country.
+If you travel abroad, make sure your health insurance covers the medical costs in case of illness in the respective country.

 The contract is normally concluded for one year, however, single trips abroad must not exceed 45 days respectively.
 Rates vary between € 12 and € 40 a year.